widberg/atk/README.md

 This option will not work on all games.
 You may have to circumvent DRM/Anti-debug to launch the game directly.

-If this option doesn't work, try again but use the full path to the executable.
+If this option doesn't work, try again but use the absolute path to the executable.
 Ex: `-f "D:\SteamLibrary\steamapps\common\FUEL\FUEL.exe"`.

 ```sh
 frida -f FUEL.exe -l atk.js -o atk.log